DaneVinson/scarredworld/TS4/Contracts/05 - Go Green.md

   * The Contractors were fed more True Food than they'd ever seen.
 All Contractors but Grym partook of the food and most gained some magical enhancement in so doing.
   * The Contractors were provided individual rooms in the Spire where they stayed for the night.
 * 4/9 - Travel back to the Whipline
-  * The Contractors are treated to a good breakfast of excellent True Food (no magical effects this time) before departing Spire.
+  * The Contractors are treated to a breakfast of excellent True Food (no magical effects this time) before departing Spire
+  * In the late afternoon the Contractors encounter a group of bandits.
+Their leader, a Greened human, identifies himself as Jerrit Alexander and he demands some of __The Green__ the Contractors are carrying.
+They of course refuse and combat ensues.
+Despite Alexander's incredible regeneration ability and another of the bandit's Green ability (Wild Shape) the bandits are quickly defeated and Alexander uses __Fly__ to make his escape.
+  * The Contractors reach the Whipline near dusk.
 * 4/10 - No encounters, traveled 100 miles with favorable winds
 * 4/11 - No encounters, traveled 100 miles with favorable winds
 * 4/12 - No encounters, traveled 100 miles with favorable winds